Key takeaways

 Reading the Signals

-Falling contribution margin implies rising costs or excessive discounting, rising fixed costs signal inefficiency, low margin of safety warns risk, negative contribution products drain profits.
+Falling contribution margin implies rising costs or excessive discounting.
+Rising fixed costs signal inefficiency.
+Low margin of safety warns of risk.
+Negative contribution products drain profits every time you sell one.

 Strategic Playbooks

-Test price elasticity, prune negative contributors unless they drive profitable upsells, build volume buffers at least 30% above break even, model inflation quarterly.
+Test price elasticity on a single channel first.
+Prune negative contributors unless they drive profitable upsells.
+Build volume buffers of at least 30% above break even.
+Model inflation quarterly.

 Channel Optimization

-Compare contribution by channel using contribution analysis tools, shift spend toward higher margin channels while balancing volume tradeoffs.
+Compare contribution by channel using contribution analysis tools.
+Shift spend toward higher margin channels while balancing volume tradeoffs.
+Many Indian D2C brands find website orders outperform marketplace orders by ₹50 to ₹80 in contribution per unit.

 Product Mix Decisions

-Rank by total contribution, not only margin percentage, allocate resources to heroes, fix or eliminate dogs, experiment with zeros.
+Rank by total contribution, not only margin percentage.
+Allocate resources to heroes, fix or eliminate underperformers, and experiment with new launches in small batches.

 Capacity Planning